-Total ESG risk: 10.83
+Barratt Developments's total ESG risk: 10.83

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Barratt Developments's overall score of 10.83 (as at 01/01/2019) is excellent – landing it in it in the 2nd percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Barratt Developments's overall score of 10.83 (as at 12/31/2018) is excellent – landing it in it in the 2nd percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Barratt Developments is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 To gain some more context, you can compare Barratt Developments's total ESG risk score against those of similar companies.

 Barratt Developments's environmental score of 4.6 puts it squarely in the 2nd percentile of companies rated in the same sector.
 This could suggest that Barratt Developments is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.